 The next time you are cooking, double or triple the quantities and freeze the extra in batches.
-Next time you need a quick meal you’ll be able to reheat quickly plus bulk buying meat and veg is cheaper so get in the habit of making up bigger batches when you cook.
+That way, the next time you need a quick meal you’ll be able to reheat quickly plus bulk buying meat and veg is cheaper so get in the habit of making up bigger batches when you cook.

-Our Food writer, Caitriona from Wholesome Ireland has lots of recipes and suggestions for keeping the weekly food budget low but cooking easy and tasty recipes at the same time.
+Caitriona Redmond from Wholesome Ireland has lots of recipes and suggestions for keeping the weekly food and household budget low.

 “Meal planning has been working great for me.
-Every Sunday our fridge is almost empty, exact meal planning & shopping means 0 waste for us.”
-Babina
+Every Sunday our fridge is almost empty, exact meal planning & shopping means zero waste for us.” – Babina

-“I use a couple of butchers that do the family packs of meat for 20 pound and I use my meat every other day with something like tuna bake in between” Sally
+“I use a couple of butchers that do the family packs of meat and I use my meat every other day with something like tuna bake in between.” – Sally

 #3.
 Look for Alternatives to Expensive Cleaning Products

 Use vinegar and baking soda.
 Independently and combined, they are great cleaning agents.
 Our grandmothers and mothers cleaned with vinegar, baking soda and lemon.
 For example, pour 1/2 cup vinegar and 1/2 cup baking soda down the drain and rinse with water to keep drains clear.